The Decade After: Nov 1905 to Oct 1909

 March 3 -- Romanian inventor Trajan Vuia makes a brief hop (39 feet or 12 meters) in the first tractor monoplane.
 The aircraft is not wildly successful, but it starts an important design trend.

 May 22 — The Wright brothers are granted U.S. Patent No. 821393 for a "Flying-Machine," describing their three-axis control system.
-Because this system will prove fundamental to navigating an aircraft, the patent will come to be considered the "grandfather" patent of the airplane.
+Because this system will prove fundamental to navigating an aircraft, the patent will come to be considered a "pioneer" patent of the airplane.

-July 23Alberto Santos-Dumont, France, tests the control of a powered biplane, the 14-Bis, tethered underneath a dirigible.
+July 23Alberto Santos-Dumont, France, tests the controls of a powered biplane, the 14-Bis, tethered underneath a dirigible.

 August 12 and 19 Trajan Vuia tries to fly twice more in his tractor monoplane.
 The last flight ends with a crash.